adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

       return fetchData<Car>(properties, '/api/cars');
     }

-This takes care of the basics, now let's see about that properties type.
+This takes care of the basics, now let's see about that `properties` type.

 # One property

 It would be nice to be able to specify only existing properties of a `Car` when we call this!
-In that way, we’re sure our method is typed.
+In that way, we’re sure our function is typed.

-First thing I would think of is `keyof`, this will allow us to get all the keys of a specified type.
+First thing I would think of is `keyof`.
+This will allow us to get all the keys of a specified type.
 So if we have something like:

     type CarKeys = keyof Car;